thou-shalt-pass/open-flights/README.md

 The main entry is divided into two part: algorithm_driver and result_interpreter.
-The reason of that is algorithm_driver will run all algorithms and takes ~82min on EWS since it runs all algorithm and major time spent on Floyd-Warshall.
+The reason of that is algorithm_driver will run all algorithms and takes ~82min on EWS since it runs all algorithm and major time spent on Floyd-Warshall (~70min).
 We divide the responsibilities into two part: computational and user interaction.

 #### algorithm_driver